kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

 \int_{-1}^1 4 - x^2 d \delta_0 + \int_{-1}^1 (4 - x^2)f dm
 $$

+we can handle the $\delta_0$ part and the $f dm$ part separately!

-But we know how to handle dirac measures:
+We know how to handle dirac measures:

 $$
 \int_{-1}^1 4 - x^2 d \delta_0 =